SirDap/tripodvideoninja/_posts/2020-03-15-missing-checksums-with-synology-b2-cloud-sync.markdown

 ### Hash me Not

-Although I had selected the option for **Advanced consistency check** I was surprised to realize not all files uploaded had their checksums written in B2.
+Although I had selected the checksum option I was surprised to realize not all files uploaded had their checksums written in B2.
 Only the small ones did.

 ![]({% asset synology-cloudsync-b2-2.png @path %})